seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-02.md

 > namely the stilling of all preparations, the relinquishment of all assets, \
 > the destruction of craving, detachment, cessation, extinction."

-"This is peaceful, this is excellent, namely the stilling of all preparations, the relinquishment of all assets, the destruction of craving, detachment, cessation, extinction".

 With the permission of the Most Venerable Great Preceptor and the assembly of the venerable meditative monks.